Loading image...Kiro

 The agent hook system follows a simple two-step process:

-2. Automated action: When an event occurs, an action — either a predefined agent prompt or a shell command — is executed
+2. Automated Action: When an event occurs, an action — either a predefined agent prompt or a shell command — is executed

 This automation flow eliminates repetitive tasks and ensures consistency across your codebase.